Author

 Now that we know the pricing factors associated with object storage that impact the overall cloud bill let us talk about the hidden object storage-related costs that can impact the cloud bill.

 • Data Retrieval Costs: When uploading data to object storage services, it is often free or comes with minimal charges.
 However, certain cloud providers may impose fees for data retrieval.
-You might incur additional expenses if you retrieve large volumes of data or frequently access stored objects.

 • API Request Costs: Cloud providers typically require payment for API requests made to object storage services.
 These charges encompass costs associated with tasks like listing objects, reading metadata, and performing other operations.
 It is crucial to grasp your application's access patterns to estimate API request costs accurately.